poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-04-02-Scripting-GDB.markdown

 for a full description of the available types but you can guess what they do
     just by their names: `gdb.BP_BREAKPOINT`, `gdb.BP_HARDWARE_BREAKPOINT`,
     `gdb.BP_WATCHPOINT`, `gdb.BP_HARDWARE_WATCHPOINT`, `gdb.BP_READ_WATCHPOINT`
     or `gdb.BP_ACCESS_WATCHPOINT`.
-If you don't specify any the default is a standard breakpoint.
+If you don't specify any, the default is your typical breakpoint.
 If the type is set to a watchpoint breakpoint (gdb.BP_WATCHPOINT) then we have to specify a third argument for the watchpoint type: `gdb.WP_READ`, `gdb.WP_WRITE` or `gdb.WP_ACCESS`.
 Now after we created our breakpoint it has quite a number of useful methods and